HStewartGitHome/WcfToCore/README.md

 Introduction
 ============

-I design this GitHub project as an experiement to see what it takes to call WCF services in .Net 5 projects.
+I design this GitHub project as an experiment to see what it takes to call WCF services in .Net 5 projects.
 The basically idea is provide an upgrade path from .Net Framework and still keep the same code.

-Client side uses .Net 5 ServiceModel useing web address for the service.
+Client side uses .Net 5 ServiceModel using web address for the service.
-Server-side modifications uses SoapCore NuGet package and alot of inspiration for this code was found on SoapCore GitHub page and especially examples.
+Server-side modifications use SoapCore NuGet package and a lot of inspiration for this code was found on SoapCore GitHub page and especially examples.

 [GitHub - DigDes/SoapCore: SOAP extension for ASP.NET